ProgrammingWarmups/www.warmups.dev/warmups/intro_to_variables.md

 <exercise id="5" title="Reserved Words">

-- In Python, there are keywords that are "reserved" for specific purposes and cannot be used as variable names:
+- In Python, there are case-sensitive keywords that are "reserved" for specific purposes and cannot be used as variable names.
+Some examples are:
     - `and`
+    - `def`
     - `return`
     - `True`
-    - and several more
+    - `while`
 - No need to memorize these keywords--instead, whenever you suspect that a variable name might be a keyword, refer to online documentation, such as [W3School's List of Python Keywords](https://www.w3schools.com/python/python_ref_keywords.asp)

 <br>